 Time needed in Peggy’s Cove: One to two hours

-Mahone Bay, just 10 minutes from Lunenburg is well-worth a few hours of your time.
+Mahone Bay, just 10 minutes from Lunenburg is another must on a Nova Scotia road trip.
 It’s home to a scenic harbour, colourful Victorian homes, and shops along with the world-famous three-churches-in-one-shot photo.
 There’s a vibrant artistic community that will speak to your inner shopper.
 Have fun looking for hooked rugs, pottery, paintings, jewelry and more.

-Adventurous folks might want to paddle the bay – weaving through some of the 365 islands.
+Adventurous folks might want to paddle Mahone Bay – weaving through some of the 365 islands.
 Or hop on a bike and explore the area at a leisurely pace.

 Peggy’s Cove is one the must visit sites in Nova Scotia.
 There’s not much to it – a church, a few colourful homes, a gallery or two, a restaurant and a handful of B&B’s.
 Take the time to wander through the fishing village – especially if you’re a photographer.
 For most people the lighthouse is the biggest draw.